What is Continuous Improvement? A Simple Guide

 • Timebound

 For more information on SMART goals please read this article, but I find it most helpful to think of a SMART goal as being the full address of where I want to get to next.
 This may not be my ultimate objective, but it’s where I want to arrive first.
-So, for example if my objective is to improve my website to help grow my business, just leaving it at that gives me a very vague place to head to – which means I will really struggle to plan a route to get there.
+So, for example if my objective is to improve my customer service to make my customers happier, just leaving it at that gives me a very vague place to head to – which means I will really struggle to plan a route to get there.

-If, however, I set my first goal as a 100 new, good fit contacts a month, within 3 months – then I have the a very clear place to head to, and now all I need to do is set up my Improvement Roadmap of what I need to do to get there.
+If, however, I set my first goal as reducing closing 90% of the support tickets in 48 hours, within 3 months – then I have the a very clear place to head to, and now all I need to do is identify improvement opportunities in the current customer service process - and implement them.
 (And once I do, I set my next smart goal and so on…)

-Of course as you start to set up your Improvement Roadmap, you won’t know exactly what you need to do to achieve your smart goal – otherwise you would just do it.
-But you do know that achieving improvement is about making lots of small changes and measuring the results to see if they are taking you towards your goal.
+Once you have understood where the inefficiencies lie in your process you can begin to improve them, of course as you start you won’t know exactly what you need to do to achieve your smart goal – otherwise you would just do it.
+But you do know that achieving improvement is about making lots of small changes, starting with obvious inefficiencies and measuring the results to see if they are taking you towards your goal.
 If they are, you do more of them and if they aren’t, you stop doing them!

-Building improvement roadmaps which enable the above, is most certainly the easiest and quickest way to implement Continuous Improvement in any organisation.
+Building Process Maps which enable the above, is most certainly the easiest and quickest way to implement Continuous Improvement in any organisation.

 Some Practical Help

-Triaster has been working in the Continuous Improvement space for many years and based on experience and analysis of how the most successful organisations do it, have developed improvement roadmap software which enables all of the above, to best support Continuous Improvement.
+Triaster has been working in the Continuous Improvement space for many years and based on experience and analysis of how the most successful organisations do it, have developed Process Mapping software which enables all of the above, to best support Continuous Improvement.

 Related Articles: